ashleyosuna/ontrack/wiki/Personas.md

 This page outlines the primary user personas for the app.

 The app is designed for users who:

----

-# Personas

-This page outlines the primary user personas for the app.

-The app is designed for users who:
 - Want a centralized system to manage life’s essential tasks beyond just calendar events
 - Need help remembering deadlines for things like renewals, maintenance, and bills
 - Prefer visual organization and reliable reminders